ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 ```
 #h(0pt)

-=== Method Advantages and Dissadvantages <heading_rag_method_advantages_dissadvantages>
+=== Method Advantages and Disadvantages <heading_rag_method_advantages_dissadvantages>
 We described the process of the RAG method.
 This method offers many advantages
-with only a few dissadvantages and therefore it is recomended for a full
+with only a few disadvantages and therefore it is recommended for a full
 functional system.

 Advantages of this method are: